SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 ### Collapsed Negative Reasoning

-Over-general chunks can be created when conditions in the explanation trace test for the absence of a working memory elements in the substate.
+Over-general chunks can be created when conditions in the behavior trace test for the absence of a working memory elements in the substate.
 Since there is no clear way for chunking to generate a set of conditions that describe when a given working memory element would not exist in a substate, chunking can’t